ankneis/human-interaction/natalie-101.md

 * Others acknowledging my efforts (but preferably in private)
 * Knowing my work is making a positive change

-## Preferred Ways of Communicating
+## Preferred Ways of Communicating:
 I prefer less verbal and more written communication.
 However, I like verbal communication when I need further clarification on anything I find unclear.

 ## Values: